ScanLineDev/scanline/README.md

 `pip3 install -e .`

 Now you can run the CLI as `reviewme` above.
 It should auto-update if you change the python code.
 You may have to run `pip3 install -r requirements` first

 Experimental: You can add rule templates to /rule_templates directory.
 This text will be included in the prompt to the LLM, so the LLM can evaluate the code according to the style guide you write.

-Experimental: Modify config.yaml to twewak things like temperature, supported filetypes, and how many results to show per category.
+Experimental: Modify config.yaml to tweak things like temperature, supported filetypes, and how many results to show per category.

 ## Currently supported languages: